slaclab/dev-board-common-platform/README.md

 ### Networking
-The firmware provides 10/100/1000 ethernet at the RJ45 jack as well as 10G ethernet at the SFP0 bay (the one closer to RJ-45).
+The firmware provides 10/100/1000 ethernet at the RJ45 jack as well as 10G ethernet at the SFP0 bay (the one closer to the RJ-45).

+The link speed of the 10/100/1000 port is auto-negotiated (auto-negotiation can *not* be disabled).

 During reset the state of the DIP switch (4-position switch, SW12) in position 0 (leftmost bit) is sampled to drive a multiplexer which selects